 There are many different types of social simulation, but in keeping with the emphasis of ICCS, you will be doing a spatial simulation, where you are meant to be simulating some approximation of:

-The basic task is to replicate the results reported by Mitri et al. (2011).
-This means you should briefly review the scientific reason for the model as well as checking the model’s outcomes through replicating them in NetLogo.
-If you want more information than you had in lecture about replication, you may want to read King (1995) or Bryson et al. (2007).
-Note that this work was originally done on robots, so your replication will really also be an extension — can the same result be found in a spatial simulation?
+The basic task is to replicate the results reported by Marshall and Rowe (2003).
+This means you should briefly review the scientific reason for the model as well as checking the model’s outcomes, probably by replicating them in NetLogo.
+If you want more information than you had in lecture about replication, you may want to read King (1995) or Bryson et al. (2012).
+Note that you may also want to start your own work from Michael Brooks’ BODNetLogo described by Brooks (2013), since this provides action selection for BOD development, which might be useful.

-As with Coursework 2, we would like you to write this as if it were an experimental paper, that is we would like to see you propose and support hypotheses.
+As with Coursework 1, please report experimental results, that is, propose and support hypotheses.
 The type of results will depend on which option you pursue.

-With respect to your own results, if you describe a reasonably-well working system in a comprehensible manner you will pass.
+If you describe a reasonably-well working system in a comprehensible manner you will pass.
 If you can get the basic replication and describe it appropriately in the report, you will get around 55.
 Getting a mark over 70 requires demonstrating insight, creativity and/or understanding that goes beyond the basics laid out for you in this document.
 You may want to read more papers on signal or language evolution, or the evolution of altruism (and obviously cite that reading).
+However, only reference papers you really use in your research.

 These are per the instructions in Coursework 1.